 - Test your char cloth!
 Before you take char cloth in the field, you should test it.
-You really don’t want to be in the wilderness when you discover that it has failed.
+You don’t want to be in the wilderness when you discover it has failed.

 Troubleshooting and FAQs

-Making a char cloth is a very easy process.
+Making char cloth is a straightforward process.
 However, don’t feel bad if you have some issues.
-Here are some of the most common problems and questions people have with char cloths.
+Here are some of people’s most common problems and questions with char cloths.

 What should a char cloth look like?

-If there are still BROWN parts on the cloth, it means that you didn’t cook the char cloth long enough.
+If there are still BROWN parts on the cloth, you didn’t cook the char cloth long enough.
 This is no big deal.
 Just restart the process with the same cloth.